imabasghar/ionic-training/README.md

-Ionic 2 App Base
+Ionic 2 Training Demo App
 =====================

-This is the base template for Ionic 2 starter apps.

 ## Using this project